Grand Festive Sale is LIVE! 🎉

 Here are some

-• Black text on red: Temporary registration
+• Red text on yellow: Temporary registration

 3. What does a blue plate represent?

-1. High status.
+High status.
 It is used by foreign diplomats, consulates, and UN missions in India.

 4. Are black number plates legal?

-1. Only when the text is yellow and the vehicle is used for rental purposes.
+Only when the text is yellow and the vehicle is used for rental purposes.
+Black background with white text is illegal for private vehicles.

 Conclusion: Decode the Road Like a Pro